-Although Verses 13c-14 contain some differences so as not to be monotonous, the repetition is essentially for emphasis.
+Although Verses 13c-14 contain some differences so as not to be monotonous, the repetition is most likely for emphasis.
 Upon reminding us that we are forgiven by God, have a relationship with God, and our victory is in God, John exhorts us not to be overly confident.
 We are still subject to temptation.

 John told us who to love (God and our Spiritual family).
 Now he tells us what not to love: the world.
-This is a timeless truth that warns us against worldliness (cf., Deut.
+This is a timeless truth that warns against worldliness (cf., Deut.
 8:11-18; see also Philip 3:7-8).

 “Love” means the attractions of a life lived in opposition to God; the incessant desire to find pleasure in material comfort (cf., Mt.
 6:24; Jn.
 12:42-43; 2 Tim.
 4:10; Jm.
 4:4).

 “World” means that temporary system of values, goals, relationships, and material things that exclude or marginalize God.
 Three areas of temptation to guard against: